Thyroid: The Body’s Furnace

 The Thyroid: The Body’s Furnace

-The thyroid serves as the body’s furnace, helping to convert consumed nutrients into useful energy.
-It is a small, butterfly-shaped gland located in the neck.
-Thyroid hormones are essential for the production of energy in each and every cell in the body.
+The thyroid — small butterfly-shaped gland located in the neck — serves as the body’s furnace, helping to convert consumed nutrients into useful energy.
 The thyroid is also responsible for transforming cholesterol into hormones.
-Many health related problems have thyroid implications — the challenge lies in knowing how to detect and treat them.
+And thyroid hormones are essential for producing energy in each and every cell in the body.
+Many health-related problems have thyroid implications — the challenge lies in knowing how to detect and treat them.

 Under normal circumstances, the thyroid makes the right amount of two important hormones, T4 (Thyroxine — the inactive form of the thyroid hormone) and T3 (Triiodothyronine — the active form of the thyroid hormone).
-The thyroid produces T4 in response to Thyroid Stimulating Hormone (TSH) which is made in the pituitary gland.
+The thyroid produces T4 in response to Thyroid Stimulating Hormone (TSH), which is made in the pituitary gland.
 T4 is then sent to the liver and large intestine where it is converted to T3.
-Digestive health is extremely important for healthy thyroid function, since 20% of this critical transformation occurs in our digestive tract.
+Digestive health is extremely important for healthy thyroid function, since 20 percent of this critical transformation occurs in the digestive tract.

 It is important to understand how T4 and T3 interact with each other and with the body.
-Though T4 is the main hormone produced by the thyroid, T3 is the most active.
-The hormone T3 is anywhere from three to eight times more potent than T4.
+Though T4 is the main hormone produced by the thyroid, T3 is the most active — anywhere from three to eight times more potent than T4.
 Many of our thyroid issues result from factors that either block or overstimulate this conversion process.

 The Thyroid Continuum

-Like a furnace, our thyroid functions on a continuum.
-When our thyroid is underperforming, the furnace cannot utilize available nutrients and convert it into useful energy.
-When our thyroid is over-performing, the furnace is producing too much energy.
-In this article we will discuss the two opposite ends of the continuum- Hypothyroidism and Hyperthyroidism.
+Like a furnace, the thyroid functions on a continuum.
+When the thyroid is underperforming, the furnace cannot utilize available nutrients and convert them into useful energy.
+When the thyroid is overperforming, the furnace is producing too much energy.
+In this article, we will discuss the two opposite ends of the continuum — hypothyroidism and hyperthyroidism.